Vendor: Viscosity VPN

-The following VPN clients are for computers and are listed in recommended order of preference.
+The following VPN clients are supported at Mines.
+They are listed in recommended order of preference.

-1. Viscosity: for Windows and macOS (Apple) computers.
-First, download the Viscosity client for your Windows or macOS computer.
+1. Viscosity for Windows and macOS (Apple) computers.
+First, download and install the Viscosity client for your Windows or macOS computer.
 (Because of the installer’s unusual file type, you may need to right-click on the macOS link and select Save File As… to download the file successfully.)
-Then import directly into Viscosity your custom OpenVPN profile from our VPN server by using the lower left ‘+’ Viscosity menu and entering ‘vpn.mines.edu’ when prompted for the Remote Server.
-Alternately you can download as a file your custom VPN profile at https://vpn.mines.edu/ by choosing the Login option, then import the file by using the ‘+’ Viscosity menu.
+Then import your custom OpenVPN profile directly into Viscosity from our VPN server by using the lower left ‘+’ Viscosity menu and entering ‘vpn.mines.edu’ when prompted for the Remote Server.
+Alternately you can download your custom VPN profile file at https://vpn.mines.edu/ by choosing the Login option.
+Then import your profile into Viscosity by using the ‘+’ Viscosity menu.

-For Android and iOS devices, first install the OpenVPN client from the appropriate app store, then download your custom Mines VPN profile from https://vpn.mines.edu/ by choosing the Login option.
+Open VPN for your smartphone or tablet.
+For Android and iOS (Apple) devices, first install the OpenVPN client from Google Play or the Apple App Store, then download your custom Mines VPN profile from https://vpn.mines.edu/ by choosing the Login option.
 Import your profile into your OpenVPN client.

 Submit a Mines Help Center support request at https://helpdesk.mines.edu.